View all EXTERIORS articles

 2. Air space.
 The air space behind the cladding serves several important functions.
 First, it allows water that has penetrated the cladding to drain safely away.
 Second, it provides a gap (called a capillary break) between the cladding and the building paper.
 Wet wood siding or stucco has been shown to degrade both building paper and plastic housewrap if it is directly touching the wet cladding.
 Cedar and redwood sidings can leach out tannins that are particularly corrosive to building papers.
 Third, the air space helps promote drying from the back of wood siding or from the framing and sheathing in the event of a leak.
 With painted or stained wood sidings, the air space will add years to the life of the finish.

 How big should the air space be?
 Most experts agree that a small gap of 3/16 to ¼ -inch space is adequate for a capillary break, drainage, and some ventilation to assist drying.
-Some manufacturers and researchers claim that a space as small as 1/16 inch is sufficient.
-In general more space is better, so with painted wood siding in a wet climate, I would not use less than a 3/16-inch air space.
+A few manufacturers and researchers claim that a space as small as 1/16 inch is sufficient, but long-term performance data on real job sites is lacking.
+And since many of the “draining housewraps” are well under 1/16 inch thick, I would not consider these suitable for a rain screen.
+In general more space is better, so with wood, stucco, or other siding types in a wet climate, I would not use less than a 3/16-inch air space.
+The two main options for creating the air space are: furring strips and plastic drainage mats.

 3. Drainage plane.
 The drainage plane typically consists of asphalt-impregnated building felt or a plastic housewrap that is fully integrated with all door, window, and wall flashings.
 The system must provide a clear drainage path out the bottom of the building.
 In general, the housewrap must be cut to lap over window and door cap flashings and under window and door sill flashings.
 In addition, the house-wrap should lap over step flashings, the upper leg of abutting roof flashings, and deck ledger flashings.
 Upper courses of sheathing wrap should lap lower courses by at least 6 inches and vertical seams should lap 6 to 12 inches.

 4. Weep holes.
-Any water trapped in the air space must safely drain to the outdoors at the bottom of the wall.
+Any water trapped in the air space must safely drain to the outdoors at the bottom of the wall and above doors and windows.
 For this purpose, brick veneer has small “weep holes,” and stucco has a perforated flashing called a weep screed.
 If furring strips are used with wood or composite sidings, the openings at the bottom should need be screened against insects.
-One option is to use pieces of corrugated plastic ridge vent material across the bottom of each drainage channel to provide drainage and solid backing for the siding.
+To simplify the installation, most builders now use pieces of corrugated plastic ridge vent material across the bottom of each drainage channel to provide drainage and solid backing for the siding.
+If you are using a plastic drainage mat, closely follow their installation instructions for these terminations.
+Some of the drainage mats, such as MTI’s Sure Cavity, have accessory products for these terminations.

 Rain Screen Over Foam Sheathing